Time limit: 0

-Compound leaf consisting of several or many distinct parts (leaflets) joined to a single stem.
-Shame plant, Rose, Clover, Baobab, Neem, Buckeye, Desert cotton, Horse chestnut, Poison ivy, etc. are some examples of a compound leaf.
-Guava, peepal, hibiscus, oregano, pear plant, etc are simple leaves.
+A compound leaf consists of several or many distinct parts (leaflets) joined to a single stem.
+Coconut, Shame plant, Rose, Clover, Baobab, Neem, Buckeye, Desert cotton, Horse chestnut, Poison ivy, etc. are some examples of a compound leaf.
+Papaya, Guava, peepal, hibiscus, oregano, pear plant, etc are simple leaves.

 - Question 26 of 50